MartinEvandt/openc2-ap-er/oc2edr.md

   * MAY respond with status code 500
   * SHOULD respond with "Downstream device argument not populated" in the status text

-#### 2.3.8.2 Set ipv6_net
+#### 2.3.9.2 Set ipv6_net
-Sets the IPv6 address of the endpoint to the specified Target value.
+Sets the IPv6 address of the Endpoint to the specified Target value.

 OpenC2 Producers that send 'set ipv4_net' Commands:
 * MUST include an IPv4 address without the prefix-length, or have it set to 128